hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 Since the project is aimed at new properties,the reviews.csv or any review related data present in the listings dataset has not been used.

-## Dependencies
+## Library dependencies
 The libraries used in the project are:

 **For data pre-processing**
+``
-pandas
+import pandas as pd
-numpy
+import numpy as np
-datetime
+import datetime as dt
-matplotlib.pyplot
-seaborn
-scipy.stats
-sklearn.model_selection
+import matplotlib.pyplot as plt import seaborn as sns from scipy.stats import norm, skew from sklearn.model_selection import train_test_split ``

 **For modelling**
-sklearn.linear_model
-sklearn.ensemble
+``
+from sklearn.linear_model import LinearRegression from sklearn.ensemble import RandomForestRegressor
+``

 **For model evaluation**
+``
-sklearn.metrics
+from sklearn.metrics import mean_squared_error, r2_score
+``

 ### Summary